 The earliest radiologic aspects are represented by the presence of an irregular bony neoformation with radiolucent and/or radiopaque areas affecting the cortical over time.

 As the tumor passes the cortical, it comes into contact with the periosteum, inducing what is called a “periosteal reaction”; the uplift of the periosteum by the tumor activates its bone deposition, which takes on extremely characteristic aspects with production of bony trabeculae, perpendicular to the bone surface, giving a radiological ‘sunburst’ appearance.

 With time, the periosteal reaction itself, is eroded in the most central part by the tumor itself; the most peripheral part, which is still intact, takes on a triangular appearance that forms the radiological sign known as Codman’s triangle.

-It should be emphasized that all these characteristics, often diagnostic, can be highlighted with a classic radiograph in several projections.
+It should be emphasized that all of these features, which are often diagnostic, can be seen on a classic dual-projection, antero-posterior and latero-lateral radiograph.